 A variety of factors related to the length of your credit history can affect your credit, including the following:

 - The average age of your accounts

 - Whether you’ve used an account recently

 Opening new accounts could lower your average age of accounts, which may hurt your scores.
-However, the hit to your scores could also be more than offset by lowering your utilization rate and by increasing your total credit limit, making sure to make on-time payments to the new card and adding to your credit mix.
+But the hit to your scores could also be more than offset by lowering your utilization rate and increasing your total credit limit, making sure to make on-time payments to the new card and adding to your credit mix.